pw4rn3r/ECE382/notes/L21/index.md

 - HW
     - If you didn't turn in L21 HW, you've got a bunch of stuff to do
         - L21 HW
-            - Talk about process for initializing structs with variables in CCS compiler
         - L22 Assignment
         - Optional KSplice Pointer Challenge
             - Tests your knowledge of pointers